Residential Living Program

-For their first 90 days, all guests are expected to volunteer in our Founders’ Café, preparing and serving meals to Portland’s homeless and transient population.
-Each shift is approximately 5 hours, and new guests work every day except Sunday.
+For the first 90 days here, all guests are expected to volunteer in our Founders’ Café, preparing and serving meals to Portland’s homeless and transient population.
+Each shift is approximately five hours.
+New guests work every day except Sunday.
 In return for this service, guests receive housing, food, basic hygiene products, and case management.

 On the 91st day, guests have the option of securing outside employment, and may use the remainder of their time at Blanchet House building up resources for their transition into stable housing.
 At no time is any guest charged money for any of our services.